quddusyo/Cybersecurity-Tools-for-Automation/PhishingLinkDetector/README.md

 **Yousuf A. Quddus**

 ## Description
 `DetectPhishing.py` is a Python script designed to analyze URLs for phishing activity.
 It integrates with the **VirusTotal API** to perform URL scans, fetch WHOIS information, and log the results.
 Additionally, it utilizes **VirtualBox** for sandboxed URL execution, allowing for dynamic analysis using user-specified tools.
-Logs are generated to ensure transparency and traceability.
+Logs are generated to ensure transparency and integrity.

 ## Features
 - **URL Scanning**: Leverages VirusTotal's URL Scan API to evaluate potential phishing threats.